mehulagg/gitlab/doc/subscriptions/index.md

 ### Choose between GitLab SaaS or GitLab self-managed

-There are some differences in how a subscription applies, depending if you use GitLab SaaS or a self-managed:
+There are some differences in how a subscription applies, depending if you use GitLab SaaS or GitLab self-managed:

 - [GitLab SaaS](gitlab_com/index.md): The GitLab software-as-a-service offering.
   You don't need to install anything to use GitLab SaaS, you only need to